These pillows are so simple to make! You can easily stitch up some just like them, or use the idea and make something

 Since a casual, fun, and unique look was what I was going for, it’s really no problem that they aren’t perfect or symmetrical.

 You can make templates for anything you want.
 Don’t you think these would be cute for Christmas with little felt trees, studded with tiny bells and sparkly jewels?

 Using your templates, cut out several flowers of different sizes and colors, along with some dark green leaves.

-Next, choose a layout that you like, using the creased lines as a guide, and when you’re happy with the arrangement, use a little craft glue to hold each piece in place.
+Next, choose a layout that you like, using the crease lines as a guide, and when you’re happy with the arrangement, use a little craft glue to hold each piece in place.

 Now it’s time for the fun part.